Tanker truck in Yellowstone spills nearly 5K gallons of gas

-WEST YELLOWSTONE, Mont. — A tanker truck hauling gasoline in Yellowstone National Park rolled over Friday and spilled an estimated 4,800 gallons.
+WEST YELLOWSTONE — A tanker truck hauling gasoline in Yellowstone National Park rolled over Friday and spilled an estimated 4,800 gallons.

 Officials were investigating whether any of the unleaded gas entered an area creek.